bhishekarora/AeroPass-Egate-Client/Readme.md

 -
 ## Software

-- Egate Client interacts with above peripherals
+- Egate controller interacts with above peripherals
 - Written in Python
 - Fully customizable peripheral service , new sensors/motors can be added on SOC on demand.
-- Fully extendible client to support any kind of airport systems(DCS/SBDs)
+- Fully extendible controller to support any kind of airport systems(DCS/SBDs)

 Version 1.0
 ===========